 Rua do Arsenal 130

 ‘Fish for sale in an art gallery’, that’s how the vigorous staff describes the polychromatic selection of canned tuna, octopus and sardines in this booth.
 It hardly sounds like an alluring premise –brined or oiled fish – but the cute and tiny tins in oval shape (wrapped in designs going back 100 years) may make the most delicious and relatable gift from this seafood-obsessed city.

 It may look like an ordinary old bookstore, but as you’ll see on the tiled façade, it was founded in 1732.
 That makes it the world’s oldest bookstore, and the Guinness World Records certificate on the left from entrance confirms this.
 It’s an ideal place to look for translated Portuguese literature from names like Nobel winners such as José Saramago or Fernando Pessoa.

 Rua Garrett, 50 (Chiado)

-For over 100 years, this was the jewellery shop “Ourivesaria Aliança,” and that’s the name can still be seen on the plate.
+For over 100 years, this was the jewelry shop “Ourivesaria Aliança,” and that’s the name can still be seen on the plate.
 Although it was taken over by Spanish brand Tous in 2012, the interior was kept untouched.
-It remains as one of the Lisbon’s beautiful boutiques, a royal Louis XV-style spot which is an Instagram favourite of tourists.
+It remains as one of the Lisbon’s beautiful boutiques, a royal Louis XV-style spot which is an Instagram favorite of tourists.